f5devcentral/f5-agility-labs-xc/docs/class4/module2/lab3.rst

 From the **Select service** menu, click on **Multi-Cloud App Connect** and then click on **App Site List**.

 Notice **your animal name** CE Node is available for App Connect configurations but shows a color status as Grey because of a Health Score of "Unused".
-Let's get an App Connect config going!
+We will now get an App Connect config going and start using the CE as a proxy!

 |